Contact: Weston Wegener, DNR Business Support Coordinator

 Weston.Wegener@Wisconsin.gov or 608-284-0908

-DNR Seeking Public Comments On Green Tier Application For Kimberly-Clark
+DNR Seeking Public Comments On Green Tier Application For Wisconsin Specialty Recycling

-MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) is seeking public comments on a proposed Green Tier application for Kimberly - Clark's manufacturing facility in Marinette.
-If accepted, the application would allow the Marinette facility to join Tier 1 of the Green Tier program.
-The proposal covers activities at the facility located on Riverside Ave. in Marinette.
+MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) is seeking public comments on a Green Tier application proposal covering sustainability activities at the Wisconsin Specialty Recycling (WISR) facility on West Commerce Boulevard in Slinger.
+If the application is accepted, WISR is approved to join Tier 1 of the Green Tier program.

 The DNR welcomes comments from WISR’s customers, neighbors and stakeholders through Oct.
 15, 2021.

 Tier 1 of the Green Tier Program is designed to encourage, recognize and reward companies committed to superior environmental performance.
 Applicants must have a good environmental record and agree to implement an environmental management system, which will be used to set goals, assess progress and identify opportunities for improvement.
 Participants must have that system audited regularly and set goals and objectives aimed toward maintaining superior environmental performance.